Shubham2194/cronjob-k8s/README.md

 ```

-Firstly we are creating a job to test if it working fine then we will set the same as cron and add schedule.
+Firstly we are creating a job to test if it will work fine then we will set the same as cron and add schedule.

 Step 5:
 Check the cron status